On the Existence of the Adversarial Bayes Classifier (Extended Version): Introduction

 The above discussion leads to our second motivation for studying the question of existence of the adversarial Bayes classifier.
 Insights regarding the structure of the adversarial Bayes optimal classifier could have algorithmic implications.
 For example, in the case of the standard zero-one loss, many popular learning algorithms seek to approximate the conditional probability of a class at a point because the conditional probability defines the Bayes optimal classifier in this case.
 Analogously, one could hope to develop new algorithmic techniques for adversarial learning with a better understanding of the properties of adversarial Bayes classifiers.
 In fact, two recent publications propose this approach \citep{yang2020,bhattacharjee2020}.
 Although their results do not rely on the existence of the adversarial Bayes classifier, they implicitly make this assumption to make their arguments clearer.
 Our work provides a rigorous basis for this premise.

 A second related concept is \emph{certified robustness}.
 A point $x$ is certifiably robust for a classifier $f$ and a perturbation radius $\e$ if \emph{every} perturbation of radius at most $\e$ leaves the class of $x$ unchanged.
 In this paper, we further study a property which we refer to as \emph{pseudo-certified robustness}, which is necessary for certified robustness.
 We show that there always exists an adversarial Bayes classifier which satisfies the pseudo-certified robustness condition for a fixed radius at every point.
 However, a non-trivial classifier cannot be certifiably robust for a fixed radius at every point -- specifically, a classifier is not certifiably robust at points within $\e$ of the decision boundary.
-Furthermore, we argue that a classifier that is not pseudo-certifiably robust is typically not optimal.

 The concept of certified robustness has algorithmic implications. \cite{CohenRosenfeld2019} recently showed that after training a classifier, a process called \emph{randomized smoothing} makes the classifier certifiably robust at a point $x$ in the $\ell_2$ norm with a radius that depends on the point $x$.
-As the adversarial Bayes classifier is pseudo-certifiably robust but not certifiably robust with a fixed radius at every point, one could try to design algorithms which ensure pseudo-certifiable robustness during or after training.
+As an adversarial Bayes classifier can be pseudo-certifiably robust but not certifiably robust with a fixed radius at every point, one could try to design algorithms which ensure pseudo-certifiable robustness during or after training.
 Recent works have explored constructing certificates of robustness as well \citep{Raghunathan2018,WengZhangChenSong2018,ZhangWengChenHsieh2018,WongKolter2018}.
 A better understanding of the adversarial Bayes classifier could help find additional learning algorithms.
 By studying the existence of the adversarial Bayes classifier, we take a first step towards this broader goal.